How has COVID impacted the property management

 Governor Inslee has updated the ‘Eviction Moratorium’ so that owners can move back into their property or sell the property with a 60-day notice.
 The moratorium is extended to August first.

 In the Real Estate world, because inventory is so low, multiple offers are being made on every home listed for sale.
-Homes are now showed more via video than live showings, but these showings are less walk-through and more allowing potential buyers to go in on their own.
+Homes are now shown more via video than live showings, but these showings are less walk-through and more allowing potential buyers to go in on their own.
 Masks and gloves are also being used to keep everyone safe.

 Low Housing Inventory